Pride Of Manchester Manchester United shirts 2000-2008

 2006 - Manchester United AIG shirt

-Following the announcement Vodaphone were terminating their sponsorship of United 2 years early, the Glazers desperately went in search of a new shirt sponsor.
-Insurance giants, AIG (ironically the American International Group), were lined up and this adapted 2004-06 kit was produced for the press launch, with many of the players - especially Gary Neville and Ryan Giggs - pictured looking not too happy to be photographed wearing it.
+Following the announcement that Vodaphone were terminating their United sponsorship 2 years early, the Glazers desperately went in search of a new shirt sponsor.
+Insurance giants, AIG (ironically the American International Group), were lined up and this adapted 2004-06 kit was produced for the press launch.
+The press were quick to highlight that many of the players - especially Gary Neville and Ryan Giggs - were not looking too happy to be photographed wearing it.
 (Launch date May 2006 - Never worn in a match).

 bid for the kit

-Like the home kit, the new Manchester United away shirt is a limited edition, one year only design and sees a welcome return to United's traditional change colours of white and black.
+Like the home kit, the 2006 Manchester United away shirt was a limited edition, one year only design and saw a welcome return to United's traditional change colours of white and black.
 Gold touches to the sleeves and collars add to the classy look of this kit.
 (Launch date Sep 2006.
 Expires July 2007)

 bid for the kit